 - Has the student provided adequate documentation from their professional health care provider?

 - Does the documentation clearly articulate the need for this housing accommodation with supporting information?

 - Was the request made prior to the priority deadline? - All forms must be received by the priority deadlines (i.e. for continuing students prior to March 1, for new students prior to April 1 (fall) or November 1st (spring).
 Any requests received after the priority deadlines may or may not be approved dependent on space availability.

 Step 3.
 The student is notified of the request decision via their Stetson email account.
 If the request is approved, the communication will include the specific housing assignment.
-The assignment is determined by the recommendation from the health care provider and available space within residential housing.
+The recommendation from the health care provider and available space within residential housing determines the assignment.
 There is no guarantee that any student will be placed in a specific residence hall or room type.

 If the request is denied, a rationale explaining why the request was denied will be included in the communication, providing the student with context for the decision and additional resources available to the student at the university.

 It should be noted that simply submitting the Request for Housing Accommodations does not guarantee the request will be granted.
 Accommodations are made based on the recommendation from the health care provider and space available in the residential buildings that can accommodate the request.